Nettelnburg station

-Nettelnburg is a station on the Berlin-Hamburg railway line and served by the trains of Hamburg S-Bahn lines S2 and S21.
+Nettelnburg is a station on the Berlin-Hamburg railway line and served by the trains of Hamburg S-Bahn lines S2.
 The station was opened in 1970 and is located in the Hamburg suburb of Nettelnburg, Germany.
 Nettelnburg is part of the Hamburg borough of Bergedorf.

 History

 The station was opened on 28 May 1970, after a major residential area of Nettelnburg north of the track had been built in the 1960s.
 From 1982 to 1994 the large residential area of Eastern Neuallermöhe south of the track was added, which is also connected by the station.

 Service

-The lines S2 and S21 of Hamburg S-Bahn call at Nettelnburg station.
+The line S2 of Hamburg S-Bahn call at Nettelnburg station.
 The travel time to Hamburg Hauptbahnhof is about 18 minutes.